cgpavlakos/genai_playground/README.md

 ![diagram](RAG%20Demo%20Diagram.png)

 ## About
-- The `RAG Agent` leverages the power of `Oracle's Cloud Data Platform` to provide you with a seamless and informative retrieval-augmented generation (RAG) chat experience through `Oracle Generative AI Agents`, which is currently in beta.
+- The `RAG Agent` leverages the power of [Oracle's Cloud Data Platform](https://www.oracle.com/data-platform/) to provide you with a seamless and informative retrieval-augmented generation (RAG) chat experience through [Oracle Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm), which is currently in beta.
-- The `LLM Playground` gives you an opportunity to see `Oracle Cloud Generative AI` in action.
+- The `LLM Playground` gives you an opportunity to see [Oracle Cloud Generative AI](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm) in action.
 - The UI is Streamlit, an open-source Python framework.

 ## Generative AI Agent (Beta) Features